ember-learn/guides-source/guides/release/getting-started/quick-start.md

 }
 ```

-The `@action` is something called a decorator, and it lets your Ember app know that the `showPerson` method should be invocable by name in the component's template via `{{action "showPerson"}}`
+The `@action` is something called a decorator, and it lets your Ember app know that the `showPerson` method should be invocable by name in the component's template via `{{action this.showPerson}}`

 Now in the browser when a scientist's name is clicked,
 this function is called and the person's name is alerted.